Walleclipse/Walleclipse.github.io/_posts/2023-08-16-Proactive.md

 news: https://www.cs.cmu.edu/news/2022/robot-perception-action
 ---

-This paper presents an integrated framework for proactive HRC.
-A robust intention prediction module, which leverages prior task information and human-in-the-loop training, is learned to guide the robot for efficient collaboration.
-The proposed framework also uses robust safe control to ensure interactive safety under uncertainty.
-The developed framework is applied to a co-assembly task using a Kinova Gen3 robot.
+This paper introduces a framework for proactive human-robot collaboration, featuring intention prediction with human-in-the-loop training and robust safe control for interactive safety.
+The framework is demonstrated on a co-assembly task with a Kinova Gen3 robot.